RepoGrams/RepoGrams/README.md

 #### Example sets ####

 You can add examples (pre-configured sets of repositories and corresponding metrics) to your deployment.
-Add a file called `examples.partial.js` to the root directory *before* building the docker image.
+Add a file called `example-sets.js` to the `build/` directory *before* building the docker image.

-See the file `data/examples.partial.js` for an example of an examples set file.
+See the file `examples/example-sets.js` for an example of an examples set file.

 #### Credentials ####

 RepoGrams only supports cloning HTTP and HTTPS repositories, however many websites, such as GitHub, support basic HTTPS authentication.
-You can add support for specific websites by adding a `credentials` file to the root directory *before* building the docker image.
-The content of the file should be one credential per line, where each line takes the form:
+You can add support for specific websites by adding a `credentials` file to the `build/` directory *before* building the docker image.
+The content of the file should be one credential per line, where each line takes the
+form:

 `example.com:janedoe:passwd`